rjoberon/dsat/README.md

 ## What is it about?

-DSat was a series of CD/DVD-ROMs from the 1990s which contained aerial and satellite imagery of Germany.
-The data was stored in a proprietary file format and thus can only be used with the original Windows programs.
+DSat was a series of CD/DVD-ROMs from the 1990s which contained aerial and satellite imagery of Germany.[^1] The data was stored in a proprietary file format and thus can only be used with the original Windows programs.
 Since this is not sustainable, this project seeks to decode the file format and develop tools to access the contained data.